 You know you are angry, and you have calmed down.
 Now it is time to begin to learn more about why you are angry.

-The more you understand your emotion, the better you can deal with it.
+The more you understand your emotions, the better you can deal with it.
 But this is not just about the situation at hand.
 It is also about healing any limiting beliefs that may be showing up as triggers for the anger.
 The best way to do this is by journaling.
 Below are some journal prompts that I use to gain a deeper understanding of the situation.

 If you don’t like to write, then you can talk out loud the answers.
 Many people think while talking.
 You can also use art as a way to dig deeper into the materials.
 Art therapy and art intuition are great ways to understand better.